 When used as self-justification the word ‘see’ says nothing more than “I was right, you were wrong.”

 One of the strongest human desires is to feel justified, and we will go to great lengths to feel as though we were right, even if it is not the most effective strategy.
 Sentences that begin with ‘see’ usually set up a win-lose situation and invite defensiveness.

 An alternative to see is to eliminate it

 I recommend eliminating it altogether.
 Stop trying to prove you are right.
-One exception might be, “See Spot run.”
+Let go of your ego-based need for justification.